Buying a tent can be an overwhelming process the first time around.

 An extremely light and compact form of tent designed to be carried to your sleeping destination on foot.
 Hiking tents come in a range of shapes and sizes but are typically designed to sleep up to three people.
+These come in many shapes and sizes.
 More on these later...

 Usually reserved for use in extreme weather conditions, geodesic tents are so called because they are formed by a network of interlacing poles forming geometric substructures that make them incredibly stable.
 Mountaineers and adventurers use these tents when at extremely high altitudes to ensure they don’t get blown away in violent alpine conditions.